 - If a system is moved to NCSU-PN and any required access is restricted, we will work with the customer to move that affected equipment to a network that will allow the needed connectivity.

-- Equipment moved to a Protected Network is no longer subject to attacks or scans from malicious entities on the Internet.
+- Devices moved to NCSU-PN are no longer subject to attacks or scans from malicious entities on the internet.

-- This solution will also allow us to secure departmental systems with a simple modification to the network that requires little work on the part of local IT staff and no action on the part of the customer.
+- Departmental systems can be secured with a simple network modification that requires little work by local IT staff and no action by the customer.

-As we move towards applying a more consistent security model for our campus networks, departmental equipment should be secured from the Internet.
+As we move towards applying a more consistent security model for our campus networks, departmental devices should be secured from the internet.
 These could include:

 - Desktop PCs

 - Other devices with a wired connection to the network.